 Scope creep is the tendency for projects to get off track.
 There are many reasons why scope creep can occur: weak leadership, undefined goals, vague ideas, the natural evolution of the project, unforeseen obstacles, and poor team involvement.

-A project management software solution mitigates the risk that scope creep wreaks havoc on your project schedule and careful budget management.
-We already know that project management software offers better scheduling capabilities, ensuring that the entire team is up-to-date with what’s planned and how long the work is going to take.
+As mentioned earlier, project management software offers better scheduling capabilities, ensuring that the entire team is up-to-date with what’s planned and how long the work is going to take.

 Most project management software also includes an option to track financial expenditures.
 Maintaining a centralized ledger promotes stakeholder awareness of how you’re tracking (and forecasting) against budget.
 You can restrict permissions to “view only” or to select stakeholders if you’re concerned about sharing potentially sensitive information.